risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v2.10.1 (2026-??-??):
-    - Modify the Presets "#12 Saw Lead" and "#14 Synth Bass"
+    - Modify the Presets and the Editor Presets for Mono
     - Change the behavior of the "Same as Osc 1 Wave (O1)" in the "Osc 2 Wave"
     - PRA32-U2/M: Add "Digital-Synth-PRA32-U2-M-Pimoroni-Pico-Audio-Pack.uf2"
     - Tested with Arduino-Pico version 5.5.1